Configuration Space BPHZ Renormalization on Analytic Spacetimes: Limit of Constant Coupling

 for any $I\subseteq V_\mathrm{i}(\G)$, then the limit of constant coupling

-in the sense of \eqref{eq:ConstCoupLimTProduct} exists for non-exceptional configurations. \end{thm} We remark that the assumption refers to the weight $u_0^\e[\G]$ without being modified by the $R$-operation.
-Before we prove that this is sufficient for the limit to exist, let us further motivate the condition. \begin{prop} The weight $Ru_0^\e[\G]$ on Minkowski spacetime $(\IR^4,\et)$ is absolutely integrable for any $I\subseteq V_\mathrm{i}(\G)$ if and only if the weight $Ru_0^E[\G]$ on Euclidean space $(\IR^4,\de)$ is absolutely integrable for any $I\subseteq V_\mathrm{i}(\G)$. \end{prop} Suppose for now that it is sufficient to control the unmodified kernel $u_0^\e[\G]$.
+in the sense of \eqref{eq:ConstCoupLimTProduct} exists. \end{theorem} We remark that the assumption refers to the weight $u_0^\e[\G]$ without being modified by the $R$-operation.
+Before we prove that this is sufficient for the limit to exist, let us further motivate the condition. \begin{proposition} The weight $Ru_0^\e[\G]$ on Minkowski spacetime $(\IR^4,\et)$ is absolutely integrable for any $I\subseteq V_\mathrm{i}(\G)$ if and only if the weight $Ru_0^E[\G]$ on Euclidean space $(\IR^4,\de)$ is absolutely integrable for any $I\subseteq V_\mathrm{i}(\G)$. \end{proposition} Suppose for now that it is sufficient to control the unmodified kernel $u_0^\e[\G]$.
 The factors of $u_0^\e[\G]$ in Minkowski space are given by Feynman propagators, which take the form \cite{Bogolyubov:1980nc}

 where $K_1(\bullet)$ is the modified Bessel function of second kind, $z^2 = \et^\e_{\m\n} x^\m x^\n$ and $\et^\e_{\m\n} \bydef \diag(1-i\e,-1,-1,-1)$.
 We observe that Proposition \ref{pr:MinkIFF} is proved, using the result of Theorem \ref{th:ConstCoupLim}, if we find Euclidean bounds on the Feynman Propagator $G_F$.
 We obtain these bounds in two steps.
 First we rewrite Lemma \ref{le:MetricEstimate} for the Minkowski metric, which gives immediately the Euclidean bound on the first factor of \eqref{eq:MinkPropagator}.
-Second we establish Euclidean bounds directly on Bessel functions. \begin{lem} Let $\et^\e_{\m\n} \bydef \diag(1-i\e,-1,-1,-1)$, $\e>0$, the analytic continuation of the Minkowski metric.
+Second we establish Euclidean bounds directly on Bessel functions. \begin{lemma} Let $\et^\e_{\m\n} \bydef \diag(1-i\e,-1,-1,-1)$, $\e>0$, the analytic continuation of the Minkowski metric.
 For

 the following inequalities hold